 This is not a complete list of all drug interactions.
 Before taking the drug, tell your medical provider about all medicines, vitamins and herbal supplements you or your child may be taking.

 Drug labels don’t warn about interactions with alcohol, but some studies have shown dangerous effects from mixing Adderall and alcohol.

 Because Adderall may make it more difficult to get drunk, people may drink more and suffer alcohol poisoning, according to the University of Iowa Hospitals and Clinics.
 It may also cause stress on the cardiovascular system, leading to high blood pressure and potential cardiovascular problems.

 In one case study reported by Dr. Xiangyang Jiao and colleagues in the Journal of the American Board of Family Medicine, a 20-year-old man suffered a heart attack after combining Adderall XR and whiskey.

 - Gastrointestinal acidifying agents such as ascorbic acid, fruit juice, guanethidine, reserpine and glutamic acid HCl can lower absorption of Adderall.

-- Adrenergic blockers, or alpha-blockers, such as blood pressure drugs doxazosin, prazosin and terazosin may not be as effective.
+- Adrenergic blockers, or alpha-blockers, such as the blood pressure drugs doxazosin, prazosin and terazosin may not be as effective.